openshift/installer/README.md

 ### Hacking

+In order to successfully build this project, you must first of all place it according to the Go workspace convention, i.e. at `$GOPATH/src/github.com/coreos/tectonic-installer`.
+If you don't set `$GOPATH`, it should by default be at `$HOME/go`.

+#### Requirements

+To build Tectonic Installer, you will need to install the following requirements:

+##### Terraform

+This project is built on [Terraform](http://terraform.io) and requires version 0.9.4.
+Download and install an [official Terraform binary](https://releases.hashicorp.com/terraform/0.9.4/) for your OS or use your favorite package manager.

+##### Yarn

+You need the [Yarn](https://yarnpkg.com) JavaScript package manager.
+If you're on OS X, you can install it via Homebrew: `brew install yarn`.

 #### Common Usage

 At a high level, using the installer follows the workflow below.
 See each platform guide for specifics.

-**Install Terraform**

-This project is built on Terraform and requires version 0.9.4.
-Download and install an [official Terraform binary](https://releases.hashicorp.com/terraform/0.9.4/) for your OS or use your favorite package manager.

 **Choose your platform**